Authored by the expert who managed and guided the team behind the Mexico Property Pack

 Better information leads to better decisions.
 Get all the data you need before investing a large amount of money.
 Download our guide.

-6) Mexican Notary Publics wield ultimate legal power in real estate deals, don't underestimate them
+6) Never underestimate Mexican Notary Publics, as they hold ultimate legal authority in real estate transactions

 In Mexico, Notario Publicos are essential for any real estate transaction.